Nevenall/ghosting-the-edge/manuscript.md

 Every bit of your sensory input can be recorded and augmented with visual overlays, sound cues, or even touch nudges.
 You can plug into a vast array of different devices that will act as specialized sub-brains giving you extra information and helping you make decisions.
 Of course, some people don't need an interface implant to hear voices in their heads, they get them for free.
 The stream of sensory data that your brain processes can be enhanced, but it can be altered too.
 And if it's done well, how would you ever know?
 Maybe it's happening right now.

-{callout} Blueberry – A really nasty virus that lurks in your interface's sense processors and subtly tweaks your perceptions to mimic those of a severely depressed person.
+{callout} Blueberry—A really nasty virus that lurks in your interface's sense processors and subtly tweaks your perceptions to mimic those of a severely depressed person.
 People who are susceptible will find themselves clinically depressed as their brain chemistry adapts to this new input.

 #### Wasn't X Supposed to Change Everything?